maxkagamine/wsl-tools/README.md

-The default behavior (without --rm) is to let the shell display the normal progress and confirmation dialogs and add to Explorer's undo history, the same as if the user had deleted the files in Explorer.
+The default behavior (without --rm) is to let the shell display the normal progress and confirmation dialogs and add to Explorer's undo history, the same as if the user had deleted the files from Explorer.
 This is due to Windows API
-limitations: it is not possible to recycle files without any dialogs without also risking the shell permanently deleting files.
+limitations: it is not possible to recycle without any dialogs without also risking the shell permanently deleting files.
 Consequently, this command MUST NOT be used without --rm in scripts where the user is not expecting it.

 Arguments:
   <PATHS>...